Laws and Penalties for Doxxing in Singapore (With Examples)

 It is important to note that these examples are only guidelines.
 Whether an action amounts to doxxing under the POHA ultimately depends on the context in which the personal information is published.

-Can One be Charged for Doxxing for Acts that were Carried out Before the New Laws Took Effect?
+Can One be Charged for Doxxing for Acts That Were Carried Out Before the Doxxing Laws Took Effect?

-Individuals who carried out acts that may be considered doxxing before the doxxing laws came into operation will not be charged under them.
+Individuals who carried out acts that may be considered doxxing before Singapore’s doxxing laws came into operation on 1 January 2020 will not be charged under them.
 This is because laws cannot be applied retrospectively, i.e. they cannot be applied to acts that occurred before they came into force.

-Therefore, the doxxing laws can only cover acts that take place after the laws had come into force.
+Therefore, Singapore’s doxxing laws can only cover acts that took place on or after 1 January 2020.

 If you are a victim of doxxing, there are several remedies available to you under the POHA: